zachmoreno90/383-Group-5/doc/github.md

 * If changes are already pushed
     1. Go the the GitHub Desktop History tab
     2. Right-Click the commit that you want to revert
-    3. Click "Revert this Commit
+    3. Click "Revert this Commit"

 ## More Info